GoogleCloudPlatform/spanner-migration-tool/README.md

 written by the tool.
 If no file prefix is specified, the name of the Spanner database (plus a '.') is used.

-`-v` Specifies verbose mode.
+`-v` or `-verbose` Specifies verbose mode.
 This will cause HarbourBridge to output detailed messages about the conversion.

 `-schema-only` Specifies that only schema processing will be performed.